 There is no restriction for subclass 491 visa holders to move interstate.

 However, the nominating state government would generally require you to make a commitment of residing and working in the designated area of which you were nominated.
-We are yet to see whether this will impact your eligibility to apply for the subclass 191 permanent residency application.

 There is a pathway for subclass 491 visa holders to apply for permanent residency when you have resided and worked in a designated area for three years with the primary applicant’s taxable income for each of the three financial years to be no less than $53,900.